Empowering people - Changing lives

 Senior members of staff, who are nominated by their organisation to become facilitators, attend a two day face to face learning workshop delivered by the DSDC teaching staff.
 They will then facilitate the Best Practice in Dementia Care Learning Programme using skills gained during the initial two days.
 They will receive support on request from DSDC teaching staff.

-The next scheduled dates for The Best Practice in Dementia Care Learning Programme can be found below.
+The next scheduled dates for The Best Practice in Dementia Care Learning Programme can be here.

 Some organisations may wish to nominate a number of facilitators at one time.
 If this would be of interest to you we can deliver at a venue of your choice.
 Please contact us for more information.